Symptoms of Sinus Infection

 - Yellow-Green mucus from nose or post nasal drainage.

 It is very difficult for physicians to make a definitive diagnosis of a sinus infection.
 However, if you have most or all of these symptoms for two weeks or more, you most likely have a sinus infection.
-Regardless of what it is called: acute sinusitis, sinus infection, sinusitis, or a bad cold, following the Dr. Ivker Quick Fix Natural program will reduce the severity of the symptoms and reduce the time to elimination.
+Regardless of what it is called: acute sinusitis, sinus infection, sinusitis, or a bad cold, following the Dr. Ivker’s Quick Fix to reduce the severity of the symptoms and reduce the time to elimination.

 • Sinus Pain behind the eyes, cheek bones, teeth